 The Senior Fellowship – Due April 15, 2018

 The Senior Fellowship supports short-term research or other scholarly projects that will advance knowledge of the Himalaya-Karakoram-Hindukush mountain regions.
 Applicants must hold the highest degree in their field (PhD, MFA, MD).

 The Dor Bahadur Bista Prize – Due May 1st, 2018

 The Dor Bahadur Bista Prize for the best graduate student paper.
 The prize honors the life, career, and service of Dor Bahadur Bista, Nepal’s first anthropologist and former Honorary President of the ANHS predecessor organization, the Nepal Studies Association (NSA).
 The purpose of the Prize is to recognize outstanding scholarship by students whose research focuses on the areas of Himalayas.
 Submissions from all academic disciplines in the social sciences, humanities, and arts will be accepted.

 Asian Student Membership Scholarships are available to students studying in the Himalayan region and offers complementary membership to ANHS for one year.
 Applicants must be current students in the Himalayan region and apply annually, decisions are made on a rolling basis.

-Travel Grant – Rolling Basis This grant is temporarily closed.
+Travel Grant – Rolling Basis

 The Travel Grant promotes scholarly activities that are consistent with the ANHS vision and mission.
 ANHS provides at its discretion two kinds of cost-sharing travel grants: grants for overseas scholars to attend ANHS events such as the Himalayan Studies Conference and the Madison South Asia Conference, and grants for members of the Executive Council to attend the Executive Council meeting, if emergency funds are needed.